 Anatomy and Physiology I is a content-heavy course.
-Your primary assignment for each lecture topic is to build for yourself a foundation that will carry you through the rest of your developing career.
-So with the beginning of a module/lecture topic, your assignment will be to gain a working knowledge of the body of material presented.
+Your primary assignment for each Module is to build for yourself a foundation that will carry you through the rest of your developing career.
+So, beginning a module/lecture topic, your assignment will be to gain a working knowledge of the module content presented.
+Each Module will have a Learning Guide that will walk you through the particular goals and points worthy of consideration in preparation for an assessment.
+The module content is outlined in the "Lecture Outline."
+The Lecture Outline will have the following functions: